 You need a great, easy to say, domain name.
 NameCheap makes it easy to find and buy a great domain name.
 Their prices are low, their service is very good, and you also get WhoIs Guard for free.

 If your website is too slow, it often means you need better hosting.
-I have been with SiteGround for several years.
+I now host all of my websites with GreenGeeks.
 They offer reasonably priced hosting with great 24-hour chat and phone support.
-SiteGround also gives you free SSL and their SuperCacher plugin.
-They are one of the few hosting companies recommended by WordPress.
+GreenGeeks also gives you free SSL and Lite Speed Cache.

 WordPress Theme: Generate Press